christianb93/k8s-on-openstack/README.md

 * The Kubernetes binaries are taken from [release 1.17.1](https://github.com/kubernetes/kubernetes/releases/tag/v1.17.1), using the download links for the server and client binaries provided in the [release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.17.md#downloads-for-v1171).
 Specifically, I downloaded [the server tar](https://dl.k8s.io/v1.17.1/kubernetes-server-linux-amd64.tar.gz) and [the node tar](https://dl.k8s.io/v1.17.1/kubernetes-node-linux-amd64.tar.gz), extracted them and uploaded the binaries to Google storage.
 * The reference CNI plugins are taken from [release v0.8.5](https://github.com/containernetworking/plugins/releases/tag/v0.8.5), specifically from [this download link](https://github.com/containernetworking/plugins/releases/download/v0.8.5/cni-plugins-linux-amd64-v0.8.5.tgz)
 * The binaries of those components that we deploy as pods (like kube-proxy, Flannel or CoreDNS) are of course specified in the respective manifest files.
 For kube-proxy, we use release v1.17.1 as well.
 For Flannel, I use version v0.11.0-amd64, and CoreDNS is used in version 1.6.5
-* The underlying OpenStack release is the Stein release, mostly taking from the official Ubuntu Bionic cloud archive
+* The underlying OpenStack release is the Stein release, mostly taken from the official Ubuntu Bionic cloud archive
+* some labs use the Kuryr plugin, which is taken from the Train release - the Dockerfile and build instructions are in *roles/kuryr*

 TBD:

+* use tagging to only execute needed tasks at restart, and delete restart scripts
 * fix deprecation message when using include in Ansible playbook
-* when we restart, our script to update the tagging of the lb_port might fail if the OS API is not yet reachable
+* when we restart, our script to update the tagging of the lb_port might fail if the OS API is not yet reachable - maybe we should simply restart the OVS agent as part of the restart script at a point in time when the API is already available